 At the Gastrointestinal Society, we are committed to improving the lives of those who struggle with gastrointestinal and liver diseases and disorders.
-Having these illnesses can make it a struggle to maintain a healthy diet, so this month we are going to share resources to make it easier to get information on nutrition and how it pertains to gut health.
+Having these illnesses can make it a struggle to maintain a healthy diet, so every March we try to share resources that make it easier to get information on nutrition and how it pertains to gut health.

 We encourage you to seek a medical professional, especially a Canadian Dietitian (Nutritionists are not the same – read more about the differences here: Dietitian or Nutritionist?) to help you develop the best nutrition plan for your health.